the3rdPoliceman/CaravanFan/README.md

 temp_sensor_pin = 4
 ```

+**weatherapi.credentials**
-weatherapi.credentials: This file contains your credentials for WeatherAPI.
+This file contains your credentials for WeatherAPI.
 Here's an example of how it should look:
 ```ini
 [credentials]
 key = your_api_key_here